Chapter 4 Spatial Data in R

 mapview(gopher.locations, label = gopher.locations$site_id)

-1. Make a new R script, load the aqp, soilDB, sf and mapview packages and some pedons via fetchNASIS() (or similar source).
+1. Load the aqp, soilDB, sf and mapview packages and some pedons via fetchNASIS() (or similar source).
+You can use the sample datasets from Chapter 2 if you would like.

 library(aqp)